jembi/openhim-core-js/docs/dev-guide/api-ref.md

 ### Metrics resource

 This resource enables transaction metrics to be extracted from the OpenHIM in a flexible way.
 There are various forms of this endpoint depending on the format of the metrics that you want to get out.
-Metrics will only be returned for the channels that a the API user has access to.
+Metrics will only be returned for the channels that the API user has access to.

 The base url is `https://<server>:<api_port>/metrics`